Cinula/rock-paper-scissors-lizard-spock-game/README.md

     * left-hand side of the drop-down many find Build and Deployment
     * choose to deploy from a branch below choose the main branches and root folder
         * save
-The live link can be found here <link>
+The live link can be found here [link to game](https://cinula.github.io/rock-paper-scissors-lizard-spock-game/)

 # Credits